ng-Classic/ng-classic/aio/content/guide/doc-prepare-to-edit.md

     For convenience, this documentation uses these shorthand references:
     *   `ng-classic/ng-classic`

-        Refers to the Angular Classicrepo.
+        Refers to the Angular Classic repo.
         This is also known as the *upstream* repo.

     *   `personal/angular`

-        Refers to your personal fork of the Angular Classicrepo.
+        Refers to your personal fork of the Angular Classic repo.
         Replace `personal` with your GitHub username to identify your specific repo.
         This is also known as the *origin* repo.